LighghtEeloo/clash-from-the-gates-up/doc/index.md

 2. [Machine 101: Signal, Clock, Register, and Mux](2-wire.md)

 ```
-Inside-Out: Functor, Applicative, Bundle, Unbundle, and Alternative

-Gateway Drug #2: Moore and Mealy, in a few lines (Composability)

 Have a Bit: Signed, Unsigned, Index, Bit, BitVector and BitPattern

 Algebraic Data Type: Types and Data Constructors and Patterns
 	- how to compress valid bits into a better form

+The Constitution Law for The Haskell Realm: Type Classes and Constraints

+Inside-Out: Functor, Applicative, Bundle, Unbundle, and Alternative

+Gateway Drug #2: Moore and Mealy, in a few lines (Composability)

 Fashionable and Unreadable: Overdosing Operators